MalachiHibbins/IMU/_sources/8TestingFilters.md

-# Quantitative Comparison of Kalman Filter Performance
+# 8 Experiment: Quantitative Comparison of Kalman Filter Performance
 Using two sensors (magnetometer and gyroscope), four filters (a high pass, a low pass, a polynomial fitting and the kalman filter) were used to calculate estimates for the yaw angle, $\psi$, of a mobile phone.
 The results were compared to the data from the phones in built filter.
 The experiment involved two tests designed to see how the filters perform over a single frequency then a range of frequencies.
 In the first part of the experiment the phone oscillated with high frequency which the parameters were tuned, to test how the filters performed at a single frequency.
 The second part of the experiment the phone completed a full rotation at a low frequency without the parameters being re-tuned, to see how the filters responded when not tuned to a specific frequency.

 ## Implementation